SirArsen1/Arsen-s-Assignment-Repository-/assignments/week1/README.md

-# As you may noticed I uploaded three files, for our assignment, the only important file is ASCII assignment.py, the other two files are just my experimentation, and to be honest, I just wanted to keep my commit board green :)
+# As you may noticed I uploaded three files, for our assignment, the only important file is _ASCII assignment.py_, the other two files are just my experimentation, and to be honest, I just wanted to keep my commit board green :)